Meet the people behind the science.

 MSc and Honours

 - 2019-2020 Emelie Shepherd (MScR) 1st Project.
 Obtained overall a Distinction.
+Now a DPhil Student, Oxford Ludwig Institute, Oxford University.

 - 2017 Tamara Hussain (Honours student), moved onto working at Charles River.